 The historic town of Portobelo offers remnants of fort ruins to explore and the customs house with a small museum to tour.
 Most weekends there are vendor booths set up selling a myriad of items ranging from food to souvenirs.
 Iglesia de San Felipe is a popular tourist attraction as well.
 This is the church where the Black Christ statue is housed.
 The Black Christ Festival, held every October 21 (the anniversary of it’s discovery), is in honor of this statue.
 Different stories explain the origin of the statue and the festival that honors it, but it’s definitely a fascinating event to witness!

 Most of the beaches along the coast are “natural” beach, however just past Maria Chiquita heading towards Portobelo there is a sandy public beach, Playa La Angosta, frequented by the locals.
 If you want a little more seclusion, there are a few other sandy beaches to choose from in Portobelo (Playa Huerta, Playa Frances and Playa Blanca) that are easy enough to get to by boat.

 Isla Grande, just east of Portobelo, is a popular weekend getaway for city dwellers.
 The island offers beaches, restaurants, hotels and a lighthouse where you can get a magnificent view of the Atlantic Ocean.

 Hungry??
 When it comes to food choices, Portobelo and surrounding area offers many restaurants to choose from, though beware, some do close early.
 We have provided a list of the most frequented (popular with tourists) though there are several other typico places as well.

-Rico Rico Restuarante - located in Portobelo as well, fresh made bread daily, closed Mondays
+Rico Rico Restuarante - located in Portobelo, fresh made bread daily, sandwiches and other menu items

 Don Quijote Pizzeria - located outside of Portobelo heading towards Isla Grande, more than just pizza, only open on the weekends